• Travel Features

 For the 18–35 crowd

-This trip explores three countries in Southern Africa: South Africa, Botswana and Zimbabwe.
+This trip explores three countries in Southern Africa: South Africa, Zimbabwe, and Namibia.
 South Africa is called the “Rainbow Nation” due to its diversity of cultures, races, languages and religions, It is home to ten UNESCO World Heritage sites, more than any other country on the African continent.
 It’s worth noting that South Africa houses 10% of the world’s plants, 15% of coastal marine species, and 7% of the world’s mammal, reptile and bird species.
 Botswana is home to the planet's largest population of elephants.
 The nation is home to the Okavango Delta, the 1000th UNESCO World Heritage Site.
 Around a third of Botswana’s landmass is protected as national parks, game reserves or wildlife management areas.
 Finally, there’s Zimbabwe.
 Zimbabwe is home to Victoria Falls, one of the Seven Natural Wonders of the World.
 On this trip, travelers start their journey in Johannesburg, where they can get acquainted and see the Emperor's Palace.
 Going into Botswana, everyone will have a chance to see the Khama Rhino Sanctuary, where they will set up camp.
 After stopping in Maun, everyone can visit the Okavango Delta.
 Travelers can engage in birdwatching on a traditional mokoro (dugout canoe).
 In Gweta, everyone can camp under the country’s iconic Baobab trees.
 Onward to Kasane, the group can choose to embark on a river cruise through Chobe National Park, home to the largest elephant population in Southern Africa.
 After arriving in Zimbabwe, the first destination is Victoria Falls.
 Everyone can take a helicopter ride over the iconic landmark while optionally bungee jumping.
 In Matobo National Park, people can see the iconic granite masses before returning to South Africa.
 At Kruger National Park, everyone can scan the savanna for lions, elephants and other animals.

 This is a 15-day trip that costs $2,137 and is a G Adventures’ 18-Thirtysomethings trip geared toward young, budget minded travelers.
 G Adventures is a sustainable, small-group tour company that has been leading travelers for 35+ years.
 They have been pioneers in community tourism, and their trips directly benefit the local communities they visit.
 They have a responsible travel effort called G For Good and partner with the nonprofit Planeterra, dedicated to ensuring communities touched by tourism benefit from it.
 They were rated one of CATALYST PLANET’s 8 Best Sustainable Travel Companies.